 - Sea Rescue – lead by Manager Simon Wade has an obligation to be able to respond to persons/ vessels in distress and also has a responsibility in the Major Incident response system

-Emergency Planning – also lead by Manager Simon Wade is responsible for facilitating emergency preparedness in the territory of St Helena and uses the Civil Contingencies Act 2004 as a guide to best practice
+Emergency Planning – Led by Deputy Emergency Planning Manager Anel O’Bey under the guidance of Emergency Planning & Sea Rescue Manager Simon Wade, is responsible for facilitating emergency preparedness in the territory of St Helena and uses the Civil Contingencies Act 2004 as a guide to best practice

 - HM Prison – is managed by Superintendent of Prisons Jay Kendall with the purpose being to serve the public by keeping in custody those committed by the courts and to look after them with humanity and help them lead law abiding and useful lives in custody and after release.
 Our current priorities are centered on safety, security, decency, rehabilitation and reducing reoffending.